Actions for Self-dual Higher Spin Gravities: Higher Spin SDYM

 which leaves us with a 'scalar' $\Phi_{+s}(x)=(\pl^{++'})^{-1}\Phi^{-...-,+'}$.
 The rest of the $\Phi$-components either vanish or is an auxiliary field $\Phi^{-...-,-'}=\pl^{+-'}\Phi_{+s}$.
 The second field $\Psi^{A(2s)}$ contains one physical component, which we denote $\Phi_{-s}=(\pl^{++'})\Psi_{-...-}$, the rest being auxiliary fields.
 Action \eqref{HSSDDYM}, when expressed in terms of the two physical fields, reduces to

 where we recall that $\Phi_{\pm s}$ take values in a Lie algebra.
-Coefficients $a_{s_1,s_2}$ are not important at the moment since for each three helicities the interaction vertex in \eqref{CSSDYM} is consistent.
-The $s=1$ subsector contains the standard (chiral half of ) Yang-Mills interaction and has the well-known Chalmers-Siegel form \cite{Chalmers:1996rq}.
+Coefficients $a_{s_1,s_2}$ are not important at the moment (they have specific values as coming from the covariant action).\footnote{Here, and also in the higher-spin extension of SDGRA below, the coefficients $a_{s_1,s_2}$ are fixed, but some other choices (e.g. truncations) might exist. } The $s=1$ subsector contains the standard (chiral half of ) Yang-Mills interaction and has the well-known Chalmers-Siegel form \cite{Chalmers:1996rq}.
 In this regard let us note that $\Phi_{\pm s}$ are related via a simple rescaling $\phi_{\pm s}=(\pl^{+})^{\pm1}\Phi_{\pm s}$ to fields $\phi_{\pm s}$ that transform canonically under the Lorentz transformations, see e.g. \cite{Bengtsson:1986kh,Metsaev:1991mt,Metsaev:1991nb}.
 In particular, the interaction has only one transverse derivative, while the second derivative is $\pl^+\equiv\pl^{++}$.
 Therefore, in the standard picture \eqref{CSSDYM} features one-derivative interaction of Yang-Mills type.
 Eq. \eqref{CSSDYM} is a contraction of the Chiral HiSGRA that was considered in \cite{Ponomarev:2017nrr}.\footnote{The dictionary between \eqref{CSSDYM} and the light-cone formulas in momentum space of \cite{Ponomarev:2017nrr} is that structure $\epsilon_{A'B'} \bullet \pl^{+A'}\bullet \pl^{+B'}\bullet$ will correspond to $p^+_2 p_3-p_3^+ p_2\equiv \mathbb{P}_{23}$ in momentum space, where $p^a=(p^+,p^-, p, \bar{p})$. } In the language of \cite{Ponomarev:2017nrr} it corresponds to the commutative limit of the (kinematic) algebra.
 Historically, it was observed in \cite{Devchand:1996gv} that the self-dual truncation of super Yang-Mills theory does not have an upper bound for $\mathcal{N}$, which also leads to higher spin fields for $\mathcal{N}>6$.